bakpakin/Fennel/api.md

 Also aliased to `fennel.compile-string` for convenience calling from Fennel.

-## Convert text into AST node(s)
+## Parse text into AST nodes

-The `fennel.parser` function returns a stateful iterator function.
+The `fennel.parser` function returns a function which you can call repeatedly to get successive AST nodes from a string.
+This happens to be an iterator function, so you can use it with Lua's `for` or Fennel's `each`.
 If a form was successfully read, it returns true followed by the AST node.
 Returns nil when it reaches the end.
 Raises an error if it can't parse the input.

 ```lua
 local parse = fennel.parser(text)